zitadel/zitadel/docs/docs/apis/actions.md

 #### Post Creation

-A user selected **Register** on the overview page after external authentication.
-ZITADEL created the user.
+A user selected **Register** on the overview page after external authentication and ZITADEL successfully created the user.

 ##### Parameters of Post Creation